yapro/php/README.md

-# Docker file for build php5
+# Docker file for build container with php 5.6